lordfriky/web-cfw-loader/README.md

 # Credit

-@ElijahZAwesome for creating, maintaing and tranferring the repo
+@ElijahZAwesome for creating, maintaining and tranferring the repo